eagmon/eagmon.github.io/jobs.md

     - PhD in Computational Biology, Bioengineering, Complex Systems, Physics, Computer Science, or related field
     - Experience programming in Python
     - Motivated and collaborative personality

+### Diversity, Equity, and Inclusion
+Our lab is committed to fostering an inclusive environment where every individual feels valued.
+We believe that the diversity of experiences, perspectives, and backgrounds enhances our team and drives innovative research.
+All members are treated with respect and encouraged to contribute their unique insights.
+We actively seek to increase diversity and inclusivity, and we welcome collaborations that align with these values.